 Over 50,000 residential units will be added by 2026 as part of the expansion process.
 The RCJY has asked Bechtel, which handled Jubail 1, to manage Jubail II.

 Jubail II Rail and Roads

-The proposed transportation system consists of a six lane highway between Jubail and Dammam.
-This highway is considered as the main commercial area within the project creating a strong and efficient communication systems will all project components.
+The proposed transportation system consists of a six-lane highway between Jubail and Dammam.
+This highway is considered the main commercial area within the project creating a strong and efficient communication systems of all project components.
 Hundreds of roads and paths have been created leading to smaller towns and areas within the project.
-In total more than 530 miles and 60 bridges were build during the construction phase.
+In total, more than 530 miles and 60 bridges were built during the construction phase.

 The project has been carefully planned many decades ago and it has been developed taking into consideration and around massive oil lines that were installed years before the industrial development started construction.
 The total project cost can fluctuate even higher to accommodate changes and requests to expand its operations.

 An Industrial City